SamSlutz/General-Procedure-Tracker/README.md

 A configurable desktop app for tracking recurring procedures for a list of people or items, built with Python and Tkinter.

 > **Disclaimer:** This software is provided for demonstration and general record-tracking purposes.
 Do not use it to store sensitive personal or regulated information (e.g. real medical, financial, or otherwise legally protected data) without independently evaluating the applicable legal, privacy, and security requirements.
-Ships with synthetic/demo data only.
+Ships with a blank data template.

 ## Why this exists